-The CMOMMT problem outlined above is a difficult problem; we now show that it is NP-hard.
+The CMOMMT problem outlined in section 2 is a difficult problem; we now show that it is NP-hard.
 Let us consider the simpler, static, problem of determining the optimal placement of robots at one instant in time, given that we know the location of all targets.
 The goal is to determine the optimal placement of the robots to ensure that the maximum number of targets lie within the sensory range of some robot.
 We assume that the robots have homogeneous sensing capabilities, and that the targets are stationary.
-We can then show NP-hardness by reduction to the well-known NP-complete problem VERTEX COVER [8].
-We sketch the idea of the proof below.
+We can then show NP-hardness by reduction to the well-known NP-complete problem VERTEX COVER.
+We sketch the proof below.

 Theorem 1 The CMOMMT (cooperative multi-robot observation of multiple moving targets) problem is NP-hard in the number of targets and the number of robots.

-Proof Sketch:
+Proof: